 We work closely with a not-for-profit organisation, Act on Energy , who offer free and impartial advice on all matters energy related.
 For advice on energy issues in your home or small business, speak to one of their advisors by calling 0800 988 2881.

 Living in cold, damp homes can exacerbate health conditions, particularly cardiovascular and respiratory illnesses.
 The Council recognises that improving the energy efficiency of the district’s housing stock has multiple benefits- social, economic and environmental.
 Activity to tackle fuel poverty is included in the council’s Climate Change Strategy and Annual Action Plan.
-We work with other organisations such as Act on Energy, Age UK, Citizens Advice Bureau, Public Health, the Fire Service and Worcestershire County Council, and through the Warmer Worcestershire network, to run events and schemes to help residents save energy.
+We work with other local organisations, and through the Warmer Worcestershire network, to run events and schemes to help residents save energy.
 We also run training for front line workers to help them recognise the signs of fuel poverty and advise on available support – please contact us for details.

 The council produces a report every 2 years setting out cost effective energy conservation measures to improve the energy efficiency of homes ion the district, as required by the Home Energy Conservation Act (HECA).
 Read Wyre Forest District Council’s 2017 HECA Report.

 As well as saving money by saving energy there may be opportunities for your business to deliver energy services.
 Visit our pages on Tenders and Contracts for advice on how to do business with Wyre Forest District Council, including how to apply for Council contracts.
 Any appropriate opportunities for contracts to run energy efficiency services will be advertised here.
-You may also be interested in opportunities on how to do business with Worcestershire County Council.
+You may also be interested in Worcestershire County Council’s Business and Contracts opportunities

-The Energy Savings Trust (which offers independent energy advice) has some information on energy saving light bulbs.
+The Energy Savings Trust (which offers independent energy advice) has some information on energy efficient lighting